michaelmcandrew/civicrm-buildkit-docker/publish/README.md

 If you don't have PHP or composer installed locally you can use Docker images to run the `generate.php` script as follows:

-1. Move to the `publish` directory
+1. From the `publish` directory
 1. Run `docker run -it --rm -u $(id -u):$(id -g) -v "$PWD":/app composer install`
 1. Run `docker run -it --rm -u $(id -u):$(id -g) -v "$PWD/..":/usr/src/myapp -w /usr/src/myapp/publish php php generate.php`

 ## Publishing updates to https://hub.docker.com

+This happens automatically each night.
+It can be done manually (with appropriate credentials)

 From the repo root directory: